dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ## API Scopes

-In order to enhance our client-server application, we are going to implement a more granular access control to the server's resources, so that specific users are allowed to make specific actions.
-In particular, we will add to our application an API to create new books and will restrict the access to this API only to specific users.
+In order to enhance your client-server application, you are going to implement a more granular access control to the server's resources.
+This will guarantee that only some specific users are allowed to make specific actions.
+In particular, you will add to your application an API to create new books and will restrict the access to this API only to some users.

 This access granularity can be obtained [by using *scopes*](https://auth0.com/docs/scopes). *Scopes* are a feature provided by [OAuth2](https://oauth.net/2/) protocol allowing to limit the access granted to an access token.

-## Creating scopes for your APIs
+## Creating Scopes for Your APIs

-As a first step you need to create scopes for your APIs.
-So, open the [Auth0 dashboard](https://manage.auth0.com/#/apis), click the *APIs* section and select the API created in the [first post](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1) of the series.
+As a first step, you need to create scopes for your APIs.
+So, open the [Auth0 dashboard](https://manage.auth0.com/#/apis), click the *APIs* section, and select the API created in the [first post](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1) of the series.
 Then click the *Scopes* tab, as shown below:

 ![./xxx-images/api-scopes.png](./xxx-images/api-scopes.png)

 Here you can define scopes for your APIs by specifying a name and a description.
-A scope name can be any string, but by convention it usually takes the form of `action:resource`, where `action` represents the action granted and `resource` represents the type of object upon which the action can be executed.
+A scope name can be any string but, by convention, it usually takes the form of `action:resource`, where `action` represents the action granted and `resource` represents the type of object upon which the action can be executed.

-So, let's define the `write:books` and `read:books` scopes for our APIs:
+So, let's define the `write:books` and `read:books` scopes for your APIs:

 ![./xxx-images/api-scopes-defined.png](./xxx-images/api-scopes-defined.png)